JustVDev/type-as-me/README.md

 # type-as-me
 This is a custom font project.
 Made for entertainment.

 I drew each character by hand on paper.
-After scanning, they were all converted into
+After scanning, they were all converted into ttf (true type font).

-'file type'.

 @font-face was used to add my font to the page, and my main goal to learn about.